boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fixes bug with overzealous Create New Doc button
+* Fixes some PHP warnings

 = 1.2 =
 * Major plugin rewrite
 * Moves Docs out of groups, making URLs cleaner, interface simpler, and making it possible to have Docs not linked to any group